dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

   - this measure of entropy is important for understanding how to distract and disguise.

+### Sociophysical and Dirichlet Energy

 - measures of energy for information transfer/convergence
   - literal physical energy required to transfer information
   - dirichlet energy (?)
     - this is a generic measure of energy. what are some specific examples of applying this idea to sociophysical systems?

+### Information Network Flux Dynamics

+- the quantity, qualities and dynamics of information flux networks.
+  - do nodes exchange information at regular times? with what degree of certainty?
+  - which nodes exchange information? how often? how much?
+    - are any of these things predictable?
+      - you'll find that, the more physically bound a social system is, the more confidant you can be in predicting/anticipating these things.

+### Information Network Structure & Superimposition

 - measuring/analyzing the graphs/networks in sociophysical systems
   - (are there better terms for these ideas? it'd be better to find